thenumbernine/all-tensor-muls/README.md

 numvars=# (4 by default) - maximum number of input tensors.

 output=exprs - Show all unique expressions.
-output=count (default) - Show counts per-output-degree.
-output=markdown - Show counts per-output-degree in a markdown table (like you see below).
+output=exprs_latex - Show all unique expressions in LaTeX. output=count (default) - Show counts per-output-degree. output=count_md - Show counts per-output-degree in a markdown table (like you see below).

 factors (false by default) - Print the prime factorization of the counts.
 ```